Agency Partners

 Top 5 cities in Norway to hire Software Engineers

-In Norway, the distribution of software engineer job openings is predominantly concentrated in Oslo, which accounts for 93% of the total opportunities.
-Following Oslo, Trondheim represents 2% of the job market, while Stavanger accounts for 2%.
-This significant concentration in the capital city underscores Oslo's central role in the Software Rust Engineers job market trends in Norway, as depicted in the accompanying chart.
+In Norway, the job market for Software Engineers is predominantly centered in Oslo, which accounts for 88% of the total openings.
+Stavanger follows with a mere 2%, while Trondheim and Bergen each contribute around 2%.
+This concentration highlights Oslo as the hub for Software Rust Engineers job opportunities in Norway, as illustrated in the accompanying chart.

 Most sought after technologies in Norway for Rust